Cache App

 Better handoff into notes

 Cache fits well as the retrieval layer before content gets moved into your broader PKM stack.
-In the case of OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.
+With OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.

 Quick take